mgaitan/sphinxcontrib-mermaid/README.rst

 ``mermaid_cmd``

    The command name with which to invoke ``mermaid-cli`` program.
-The default is ``'mermaid'``; you may need to set this to a full path if it's not in the executable search path.
+The default is ``'mmdc'``; you may need to set this to a full path if it's not in the executable search path.

 ``mermaid_phantom_path``